-Border collies are popular dogs, so there are likely to be collies in your area who need a home.
+Border Collies are popular dogs, so there are likely to be some in your area who need a home.
 Check with shelters and rescues first (check Petfinder too).

 If you decide to contact a breeder, tour the premises, ask to meet the dog’s parents and ask about health clearances (specifically the MDR1 gene).

 - Border Collie Society of America